-Assessment Procedures and Course Assignment Details: Grades are earned through the completion of scheduled unit exams, quizzes, the writing of a scientific review, and a final exam.
+Assessment Procedures and Course Assignment Details: Grades are earned through the completion of scheduled unit exams, quizzes, the writing of a brief pathology paper, and a final exam.

-Information addressing all of the above objectives is presented through assigned text & case readings, literature research, PowerPoint presentations, videos, in-class activities, and seminar-style discussions.
+Information addressing all of the above objectives is presented through assigned text $\mathscr{C}$ case readings, literature research, PowerPoint presentations, videos, in-class activities, and seminar-style discussions.
 Formative assessment of student achievement in all objectives is performed via class discussions, activities and quizzes.
-Summative assessment is performed with unit exams, a comprehensive final exam, and a research paper.
-Data pertaining to Biology Program Objective 3 is retained and utilized for B.A. and B.S. degree-wide assessment.
+Summative assessment is performed with unit exams, a comprehensive final exam, and a small research paper.

 Unit Exams: Taken during scheduled course meeting times (see syllabus schedule).
 They will be comprehensive across units where necessary.
-Exams consist of multiple choice, modeling problems, short and long essays, and may cover assigned reading material not directly discussed in class meetings.
+Exams consist of multiple choice, modeling problems, short and long essays, and may cover assigned reading materials not directly discussed in class meetings.
 Make-up exams are offered only in consideration of extraordinary circumstances.
 In the case of absence from an exam because of a University-sponsored activity, the student should arrange a time to take the exam beforehand.

-Final Exam: A final comprehensive exam will be given Thursday, December 11, starting at 9:25AM.
+Final Exam: A final comprehensive exam will be given Thursday, May 7, starting at 9:25AM.
 Make-up final exams cannot be arranged.
 Absence will result in a score of 0.

-Quizzes: On most days a new topic is scheduled there will be a quiz.
-Approximately 50% of each quiz will cover assigned reading for that meeting (not yet discussed), and 50% will cover information from previously discussed topics.
+Quizzes: In most weeks there will be a quiz.
+Approximately 25%-50% of each quiz will cover assigned reading for that meeting (not yet discussed), and the remainder will cover information from previously discussed topics.
 The point of these quizzes is to (1) encourage class to keep up-to-date on reading; and (2) assess any gaps that might exist from prior discussions.
 Quizzes are great "practice" for high-stakes exams, but quiz questions will never be duplicated in an exam.
 Make-up quizzes are not offered.